HealthResearchAuthority/rsp-logging-package/README.md

 # Introduction
 This repo is a container for hosting all common packages and libraries.

+# Contributing

+For detailed instructions on how to contribute to this project, please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md)

 # Getting Started
 1. Clone the repository
 1. Make changes to the existing package OR